ahmedsam888/ETL_Task/README.md

 # Documentation `ETL_Task`
-In the following repo, you will find a simple ETL process, using different kinds of tools, `Python`for Home Task - Data Engineer - 1
+In the following repo, you will find a simple ETL process, using different kinds of tools, `Python3`for Home Task - Data Engineer - 1
 1) Design and code a simple ETL “Extract – Transform – Load” pipeline that ingests 1 or multiple CSV files into a `Postgres` Database
 A batch ETL works under a predefined schedule in which the data are processed at specific points in time.
 ** Design the ETL Pipeline: